captain-bender/moorebot-scout-pose-estimation/readme.md

-# PoseYOLO - Moorebot Robot Pose Detection with YOLO11
+# moorebotPose - Moorebot Robot Pose Detection using YOLO11

-A custom pose detection project using YOLO11 for detecting and tracking Moorebot robot keypoints for robotic applications and automation.
+A custom pose detection project using YOLO11 for detecting and tracking Moorebot scout robot keypoints for robotic applications and automation.

 ## Overview